 The White Tower today - credits: emiliamaghiar/Pixabay.com

-It is the most characteristic monument of Thessaloniki and at the same time the emblem of the city.
+It is the most characteristic monument of Thessaloniki and, at the same time, the city's emblem.
 The White Tower Today houses the exhibition of Christian antiquities, including objects dating from 300 AD. approximately until 1430 and originating mainly in Thessaloniki.

 The exhibition is distributed by floors.
 The ground floor displays coins, Christian lamps, and mosaic floors, mainly from the Early Christian Period.
 Highlighting elements that have distinguished Thessaloniki over time, such as its urban character, the exhibition focuses on landmark moments and special aspects of city life.